pinguxx/sm-table/README.md

     * ascending, boolean for ascending
     * getter, the get function for the current field
  * sortable: boolean to make the column sortable,
- * get: function to format the display value of the column, must return a string or an m element, it receives the current item object
+ * get: function to format the display value of the column, must return a string or an m element, it receives the current item object,
+ * classes: class to apply to the column

 ## Functions
 Creating a table